yyhh-org/site/content/interesting-comments-on-the-election-from-new-york-times.md

 Slug: interesting-comments-on-the-election-from-new-york-times
 Alias: /blog/2008/02/interesting-comments-election-new-york-times
 Lang: en
+Summary: Selected New York Times reader comments on the 2008 U.S. election, collected for their interest without necessarily endorsing their views.
 ---

 I found that comments on the news for the election are often much more entertaining than the news acticles themslves.
 For the next few months, I will keep on updating this blog entry with comments that I found interesting, regardless whether I agree with the comments themselves or not.